 Almost three decades ago, the first People’s Revolution (Jana Andolan I) toppled the autocratic, absolute monarch.

 The autocrat and his cronies ran a repressive, an oppressive, and some times brutal regime, holding the people back from making social, economic and political progress.
-The ruling elite, overwhelmingly hill High Caste Hindus (Khas Aryas), derived their legitimacy from the 1854 laws written by their forefathers, which, among other things, legalized the Caste System, a system that classified a significant percentage of the population as enslavable, and untouchable.
+The ruling elite, overwhelmingly hill High Caste Hindus (Khas Aryas), derived their legitimacy from the 1854 laws written by their forefathers, which, among other things, legalized the Caste System, a system that classified a significant percentage of the population as enslavable, and, those at the bottom, untouchable.

-Less than five years later, in 1995, a civil war was begun for, among other things, a more inclusive Nepal.
+Merely half-a-dozen years later, in 1996, a civil war was begun for, among other things, a more inclusive Nepal.

 And yet, in what we teach our children, almost three decades on since the first revolution, at least what the Grade 8 Social Studies textbooks teach our children, we are still stuck in the days of the autocrats.